 The breed standard for the Rottweiler calls for it to be compact, muscular, with a medium to large body that enable him to efficiently do what he was bred to do; pull carts, herd stock for the farmer, and assist the policemen in their quest to “catch the bad guy”.
-The Rottweiler has a short, docked tail and the only acceptable color is solid black base color with rust to tan markings.
+So, the Rottweiler has a short, docked tail and the only acceptable color is solid black base color with rust to tan markings.
 A Rottweiler must be calm, confident, courageous, but not unduly aggressive.
 Although many people fear this working animal, he’s very gentle and devoted to his family.

 The ideal Rottweiler is a medium large, robust and powerful dog, black with clearly defined rust markings.
 His compact and substantial build denotes great strength, agility and endurance.
 Dogs are characteristically more massive throughout with larger frame and heavier bone than bitches.
 Bitches are distinctly feminine, but without weakness of substance or structure.